F Minor

 What are the inversions of F minor?

 To play the inversions of F minor, you simply rearrange the order of the notes in the chord.
-Learn how to play the 1st and 2nd inversions of F minor below.
+Learn how to play the first and second inversions of F minor below.

-How to play the 1st inversion of F minor
+How to play the first inversion of F minor

-The 1st inversion of F minor puts the A♭ as the lowest note in the chord.
+The first inversion of F minor has A♭ as the lowest note in the chord.
 With your right hand, you can play the inversion using the following fingers:

 F - Fifth finger (5)